 The plant gets its name from the beautiful flowers that bloom during the fall months from late September to late October.

-It is a low maintenance Sedum plant popular due to the interest it can add to any landscape all year long as it goes through changes throughout the seasons.
+It is a low maintenance Sedum plant popular due to the winter interest it can add to any landscape.
+But, also all year long as it goes through changes throughout the seasons.

 NOTE: The official name is Hylotephium spectabile but is still listed and sold as Sedum spectabile ‘Autumn Joy’ and Sedum ‘Autumn Joy’